Assessing Impacts of Grazing Management on Pollinator Conservation in Rangeland

 Educational & Outreach Activities

-1 Other educational activities: Attended cooperator's on-farm demonstration for informal conversation with participants
+3 Other educational activities: Attended cooperator's on-farm demonstrations for informal conversation with participants

 Education/outreach description:

-We will disseminate results from this project through oral and written presentations to ranchers, land managers, and academics.
-Outreach to ranchers and land managers will leverage existing activities organized by the Dixon Water Foundation, adding a component on managing rangelands for pollinator conservation.
+We disseminated results from this project through oral and written presentations to ranchers, land managers, and academics.
+Outreach to ranchers and land managers leveraged existing activities hosted by the Dixon Water Foundation, adding a component on managing rangelands for pollinator conservation.
 The Dixon Water Foundation regularly supports local ranchers through customized demonstrations, field days, and workshops.
-We will develop materials that disseminate our results during these events.
+We developed materials that disseminate our results during these events.

-• On-ranch field day – The Dixon Water Foundation routinely hosts workshops on sustainable ranching for ranchers, NRCS staff, conservationists, Master Naturalists, and other groups.
-We will discuss this project during a workshop organized by the Native Prairie Association of Texas, whose members include ranchers.
-Attendees will learn about pollinator habitat requirements and conservation on ranches, and will be presented with the rationale for the project, methods and results, and implications for ranch management.
-Participants will be able to see pinned pollinator specimens (item 4) and photos of pollinator-friendly habitat.
-A handout in both English and Spanish (item 2) and poster (item 3) will be available.
+1. On-ranch field day (Fig. 5) – The Dixon Water Foundation routinely hosts workshops on sustainable ranching for ranchers, NRCS staff, conservationists, Master Naturalists, and other groups.
+We presented this project during workshop organized by the Texas Farmer & Ranchers Soil-to-Profit Producer Training program (2024) and Holistic Management International's Grazing & Infrastructure School (2025).
+Attendees learned about pollinator habitat requirements and conservation on ranches and farms.
+Participants were able to see pinned pollinator specimens (item 4) and photos of pollinator-friendly habitat.

-• Pollinator conservation poster – We will design and print a poster that promotes pollinator conservation and includes results of this study.
-This poster will be on display at the Josey Pavilion at the Dixon Water Foundation’s North Texas ranch and the main office at the West Texas ranch.
+3. Pollinator conservation poster – We designed both English and Spanish copies of a poster that promotes pollinator conservation.
+Dixon Water Foundation staff were provided with the poster files so they can display the poster at the Josey Pavilion at the their North Texas ranch and the main office at the West Texas ranch.
 Events hosted by the Foundation occur largely at these two buildings.
-In West Texas we will provide one poster in English and one in Spanish.
+Poster files are also freely available on the Lichtenberg Lab website.

-• Pollinator display collection – We are making two displays that include pinned specimens of diverse flower-visiting insects, with educational labels.
-Insects come from surplus material collected by students in UNT’s Insect Ecology course and the Sam Houston State University Natural History Collections, and thus will not require collection of extra individuals.
+4. Pollinator display collection (Figs. 6, 7) – We made two displays that include pinned specimens of various flower-visiting insects, with educational labels.
+Insects came from surplus material collected by students in UNT’s Insect Ecology course and the Sam Houston State University Natural History Collections, and thus did not require collection of extra individuals.
 In October 2023 we previewed a preliminary version of the display box at a Ranching for Resilience Workshop hosted by the Dixon Water Foundation, where it generated significant interest.
+We have since brought it to other events hosted by the Dixon Water Foundation, and to sustainability-focused events for the general public such as the Heard Natural Science Museum's Bugs LIVE Opening Day Celebration.

-• Plant identification guide – Due to interest by ranchers and NRCS staff, we published the lab’s local plant guide for non-experts through the lab website.
+5. Plant identification guide – Due to interest by ranchers and NRCS staff, we published the lab’s local plant guide for non-experts through the Lichtenberg Lab's website.

 Learning Outcomes